idameitil/polyphenol-oxidases/README.md

 Convert to nexus: `seqconverter -I fasta -O nexus data/short-fungal-tree/short-fungal-linsi.fasta > data/short-fungal-tree/short-fungal-linsi.nexus`

-The Mrbayes tree is run on hal and saved in
+The Mrbayes tree is run on hal and saved in `data/mrbayes/short-fungal-0507`.

+# Boxplots of number of PPOs per class
+To make the data table for making boxplots, run `python src/boxplots/make-proteome-table-with-empty.py`.
+This creates the file `data/boxplots/boxplot-data.tsv`.

+To make the boxplots, run the R script `src/boxplots/make-boxplots.R`.